w3f/polkadot-wiki/docs/learn/learn-nft.md

 - Changing the owner of an item or a collection.
 - Transferring an item, as well as creating and canceling transfer approvals of a specific item, or an atomic swap.
-- Transferring ownership of an item
+- Transferring ownership of an item.

 :::info